EECA-NZ/AZ-MDP-FUNC-EVROAM-LISTENER-REPO/README.md

 This repository is for the function app deployed at `eeca-func-DWBI-evroam-listener-[dev/prd]-aue` in the resource group `eeca-rg-DWBI-[dev/prd]-aue`.

-It contains two functions:
+It contains four functions:

 * `evroam_listener` is an endpoint to which the evroam push notification subscription can be directed.
 When notified by evroam, it pulls down json files containing updates to the evroam dataset.
 * `evroam_aggregator` runs on a cron schedule and aggregates all of the objects that have been retrieved into an excel workbook for delivery into our data warehousing system.
+* `fetch_evroam_sites` runs on a cron schedule and pulls EVRoam site information for delivery into our data warehousing system.
+This is to ensure that the EVRoam site data is up-to-date, even if the push notifications fail for any reason.
+* `fetch_evroam_chargingstations` runs on a cron schedule and pulls EVRoam charging station and availability information for delivery into our data warehousing system.
+This is to ensure that the EVRoam data is up-to-date, even if the push notifications fail for any reason.

 Once the function is deployed into the `dev`/`prd` environment, follow the instructions in the `scripts/subscribe_evroam_listener.py` to activate a subscription to push notifications from evroam.
 Note that only one subscription can be active (for a given EVRoam API key) at a time.

 ## Development process overview:

 We use the Azure Functions extension in Visual Studio Code to develop Python function apps.
 The function is tested locally before deploying it to the environment of Azure Functions.
+Development of the function app is done in the `dev` environment.
+Once the function app is tested and working as expected, it is deployed to the `prd` environment.

+To begin work on the function app, clone the repository from GitHub.
+The function app is developed in a branch off of the `dev` branch.
+Merging changes into the `dev` branch triggers the GitHub Actions workflow to deploy the function app to the `dev` environment.
+Once the function app is ready for deployment, it is merged into the `main` branch.
+This triggers the GitHub Actions workflow to deploy the function app to the `prd` environment.

 ## To clone the repository from GitHub: